cseanburns/peer_review_geography/README.md

 ## Data files: decisions.csv and decisions_2.csv

-- decisons.csv is the source file.
+- decisons.csv is the source file
 - decisions_2.csv is a copy of the above but variable names were lightly edited in LibreOffice Calc and . notation was replaced with NA (to make R file friendly)

 Variable definitions for decisions.csv and decisions_2.csv: